 There have been several reports regarding anatomical variations of the brachial plexus.
 Knowledge of potential anatomic variation is important to mitigate the risks of iatrogenic injuries.
 For example, a split median nerve pattern was observed with an anomalous muscle on the right forearm of a 35-year old male cadaver in one study.
 An anatomical variation was found because of the splitting of the median nerve into two nerves in the proximal third of the forearm, reuniting at the medial third as a single nerve.
 Moreover, a study on anatomical variations of the brachial plexus suggests that since there is a higher risk of injury for variated nerve branches on fetal cadavers used in the study.
 It is important for surgeons to have a better understanding of the possible anatomical variations of the brachial plexus, including extensions, whenever they provide surgical intervention to the upper limb.

 Erb-Duchenne palsy usually occurs when both the head and the shoulder of the patient are separated by force in cases of birth injury, disk herniation, or accident.
-The resulting trauma will damage the C5 and C6 spinal nerves affecting the axillary, suprascapular and musculocutaneous nerves.
-The loss of axillary and suprascapular nerves can be observed when the arm is already medially rotated and adducted at the shoulder.
-Loss of the musculocutaneous nerve is seen when the patient’s forearm is extended and pronated and when the sensory function from the lateral forearm to the base of the thumb is lost.
-These observations resemble the “waiter’s tip sign”, hence, giving another name to this palsy as the waiter’s tip syndrome .
+The resulting trauma will damage the C5 and C6 spinal nerves affecting the axillary, suprascapular, and musculocutaneous nerves.
+The loss of axillary and suprascapular nerves is observable when the arm is already medially rotated and adducted at the shoulder.
+Loss of the musculocutaneous nerve presents when the patient’s forearm is extended and pronated, and when the sensory function from the lateral forearm to the base of the thumb is lost.
+These observations resemble the “waiter’s tip sign,” hence, giving another name to this palsy as the waiter’s tip syndrome.

 Klumpke’s paralysis damages the lower brachial plexus made up of C8 and T1 spinal nerves.
-This paralysis is commonly the result of events such as accidents involving the grabbing an object when falling in which the upper limb is made to be forcefully abducted above the head, leading to spinal nerve trauma.
-Ulnar nerve and intrinsic muscles of the hand become weak with a loss of sensory function on median forearm and digits since these nerves are primarily affected.
+This paralysis is commonly the result of events such as accidents involving the grabbing an object when falling in which the upper limb forcefully abducts above the head, leading to spinal nerve trauma.
+Ulnar nerve and intrinsic muscles of the hand become weak with a loss of sensory function on the median forearm and digits since these nerves are primarily affected.
 Claw hand sign and ape sign suggest the presence of Klumpke’s paralysis, which may also include manifestations of Horner syndrome.
-Other than accidents, birth injury and cases of thoracic outlet syndrome may also lead to the development of the paralysis .
+Other than accidents, birth injury, and cases of thoracic outlet syndrome may also lead to the development of the paralysis.

-Major terminal branches of the brachial plexus can also be injured as a result of fractures, syndromes, or accidents affecting the specific upper limb area which it innervates.
+Major terminal branches of the brachial plexus can also suffer injury as a result of fractures, syndromes, or accidents affecting the specific upper limb area, which it innervates.

-The musculocutaneous nerve can also be damaged and form lesions which affect the lateral forearm sensation with a weakness of the forearm flexion and supination.
-However, the probability of musculocutaneous nerve to be lesioned is rare.
+The musculocutaneous nerve can also be damaged and form lesions that affect the lateral forearm sensation with a weakness of the forearm flexion and supination.
+However, the probability of the musculocutaneous nerve to be lesioned is rare.

 Axillary nerve lesion can alter the sensation of the lateral arm as caused by either dislocation or fracture of the surgical neck of the humerus.
 This result is a weakness of the shoulder in terms of abduction.

-Median nerve lesion alters the sensation of the lateral 3 and a half digits and lateral palm with the motor weakness for wrist and finger flexion, pronation and thumb opposition.
-Common signs include the ape hand, hand of benediction and ulnar deviation at wrist.
-Lesion at the median nerve can be caused by pronator teres syndrome, carpal tunnel compression or supracondylar fracture of the humerus
+Median nerve lesion alters the sensation of the lateral three and a half digits and lateral palm with the motor weakness for wrist and finger flexion, pronation, and thumb opposition.
+Common signs include the ape hand, hand of benediction, and ulnar deviation at wrist.
+Lesion at the median nerve can result from pronator teres syndrome, carpal tunnel compression or supracondylar fracture of the humerus

-Injury or damage to the radial nerve could also develop lesions as seen in Saturday night palsy where the axilla is mainly affected.
-This is characterized by a wrist drop brought about by the weakened supination and loss of sensory function on the posterior arm, forearm, and dorsum of thumb.
-Wrist drop is also manifested when there is a dislocation of the radial head or lateral epicondyle.
+Injury or damage to the radial nerve could also develop lesions, as seen in Saturday night palsy, where the axilla is mainly affected.
+This condition is characterized by a wrist drop brought about by the weakened supination and loss of sensory function on the posterior arm, forearm, and dorsum of thumb.
+Wrist drop also presents when there is a dislocation of the radial head or lateral epicondyle.

-Ulnar nerve lesion affects the medial 1 and a half digit and median palm sensation followed by weakness in wrist flexion, finger spreading, thumb adduction and finger extension.
+Ulnar nerve lesion affects the medial one and a half digit and median palm sensation followed by weakness in wrist flexion, finger spreading, thumb adduction, and finger extension.
 Claw hand sign and radial deviation at the wrist are the usual signs.
-Causes of lesions at the ulnar nerve can be the result of fracture on the medial epicondyle of the humerus, hook of hamate or the clavicle .
+Causes of lesions at the ulnar nerve can be the result of fracture on the medial epicondyle of the humerus, the hook of hamate, or the clavicle.

-Though it has a rare incidence, a case of a patient with malignant granular cell tumor (MGCT) which usually occurs in the lower limbs and trunk was seen to affect the brachial plexus and the suprascapular nerve.
-A surgical procedure was done to remove the tumor carefully, preserving the sensory and motor function of the upper limb.
+Though it has a rare incidence, a case of a patient with malignant granular cell tumor (MGCT), which usually occurs in the lower limbs and trunk, was seen to affect the brachial plexus and the suprascapular nerve.
+A surgical procedure was performed to carefully remove the tumor, preserving the sensory and motor function of the upper limb.
 This case report shows that tumors can invade and affect the brachial plexus.

-Re-implantation as an intervention for complete brachial plexus avulsion was found to yield definite improvement in the sensory and motor functions of the affected upper limb of patients.
+Re-implantation as an intervention for complete brachial plexus avulsion has shown definite improvement in the sensory and motor functions of the affected upper limb of patients.
 However, limited improvement led the researchers to use regenerative cell technology expecting greater and significant progress.

-While trauma can cause the affected nerve to be lesioned, results from a retrospective cohort study reveal that the injured nerve function of patients who experienced functional disturbances in the uninjured nerve was worse than those who had normal test results.
-It is possible that an uninjured nerve can also present with disturbances in the sensory function due to post-traumatic central nervous system alterations.
+While trauma can cause a lesion to the affected nerve, results from a retrospective cohort study revealed that the injured nerve function of patients who experienced functional disturbances in the uninjured nerve was worse than those who had normal test results.
+It is possible for an uninjured nerve to also present with disturbances in the sensory function due to post-traumatic central nervous system alterations.